 It’s true that not everyone will need a lawyer after a car accident.
 If you have minor damage to your car but suffered no injuries, you can file an insurance claim on your own.
 You should consider bringing in a team of car accident lawyers in Mobile if:

-- Someone died as a result of the accident
+- Someone died in the accident

 - There is extensive property damage

-- Your fault is in question
+- Your percentage of fault is in question

 - The police report contains errors

 - The other driver is working with an attorney